Belle (2013 film): Plot

-Lord and Lady Mansfield raise Dido as a free gentlewoman with their other great-niece Lady Elizabeth Murray, whose widowed father had remarried to a woman who pressured him to disown Elizabeth.
-When the cousins reach adulthood, the Mansfields commission an oil portrait of their two great-nieces, but Dido fears she will be portrayed as a subordinate, similar to other portraits she has seen depicting aristocrats with black servants.
+They raise Dido as a free gentlewoman with their other great-niece Lady Elizabeth Murray, whose widowed father had remarried a woman who pressured him to disown her.
+When the cousins reach adulthood, the Mansfields commission a portrait of them, but Dido fears she will be portrayed as a subordinate, similar to other portraits which depict aristocrats with black servants.

-Dido's father dies, leaving her a vast sum of £2,000 a year, making her an heiress.
-Lady Elizabeth, by contrast, will have no income from her father, as his son from his new wife has been named sole heir.
+Dido's father dies, leaving her a vast income of £2,000 a year, making her an heiress.
+Lady Elizabeth, by contrast, will have no income from her father, as his son with his new wife has been named sole heir.
 Arrangements are made for Elizabeth to have her coming-out to society, but Lord and Lady Mansfield believe no gentleman will agree to marry Dido because of her mixed race.

-Fearing lower-ranking men will only marry her for her wealth, and that a marriage to a lower-status man will reduce her rank and shame the family, Lord Mansfield decides she will travel to London with her cousin but will not be "out" to society, and he asks her to take her spinster great-aunt Mary's place as the keeper of the house, with the implication that she will not marry.
+Fearing lower-ranking men will only marry Dido for her wealth, and that a marriage to a lower-status man will reduce her rank and shame the family, Lord Mansfield decides she will travel to London with her cousin but will not be "out" to society.
+He asks her to take her spinster great-aunt Mary's place as the keeper of the house, with the implication that she will not marry.

-Lord Mansfield agrees to take the vicar's son, John Davinier, into a law pupillage.
+Lord Mansfield agrees to take the local vicar's son, John Davinier, into a law pupillage.
 In 1783, Mansfield hears the case of Gregson v.
-Gilbert, regarding the payment of an insurance claim, for slaves killed when thrown overboard by the captain of a slave-ship — an event now known as the Zong massacre.
+Gilbert, about an insurance claim for slaves killed when thrown overboard by the captain of a slave-ship.
 Dido helps her uncle with his correspondence.

-After John tells her about the Zong case, she begins sneaking correspondence to him which he believes will advance the cause of the abolitionists.
-Lord Mansfield and John have a disagreement on the main issue of the case.
-John is told leave and not to see Dido again, and his pupillage is at an end.
+After John tells Dido about the case, she begins sneaking correspondence to him which he believes will advance abolitionism.
+Lord Mansfield and John disagree about the case; John is told to leave, not to see Dido again, and his pupillage is at an end.